Love in Space

 Love in Space is a 1996 live album by the English space rock group Hawkwind.
 It was recorded during the group's 1995 tour to promote the Alien 4 album.

 It was re-issued in 2009 with bonus tracks taken from the Love in Space EP.

+The cover is the last by Alan Arthurs, who was part of the band's crew and also worked on Brock's Devon farm, and had been responsible for covers from Electric Tepee onward.
+On-stage photographs were by John Chase.